felixgift254-source/requirement-analysis/README.md

 This is the final quality check before the requirements are formally approved and handed over to the design and development teams.
 Requirement validation ensures that the documented requirements accurately reflect the stakeholders' needs and that the proposed system is feasible to build.

 # TYPES OF REQUIREMENTS
-Of course.
-Based on the provided case study for a hotel booking app like Airbnb or OYO, here is a clear definition and a detailed breakdown of Functional and Non-Functional Requirements.

 ---